-What is the Counseling Center?
+What is Counseling and Psychological Services (CAPS)?

 How do I make an appointment?
-Best way to reach the center?

 How much do services cost?
-Is there student health insurance?

 How many sessions do I get?